 Madan presents a rock solid case for polygamy based entirely on the scriptures, and doesn’t appeal to sentiment.
 He refutes many learned scholars of his day, and presents polygamy as a better alternative than the no penalty system for deflowering a girl.
 He claims it would greatly reduce the number of ruined women working and dying as prostitutes.
 I assume he is correct in this regard.

 In the 230 odd years since this book was written the imbalance in the law that he [Mandan] has highlighted has unfortunately been addressed in the worse possible way.
 Instead of correcting the laws to better reflect the laws of God, we have strengthened the laws to “empower women”.
 The result is the destruction of the family.
 In Madan’s day they had a system that destroyed girls, today we have a system that destroys the family.
 I would encourage anyone interested in this subject to read this book.

 If I had to critique this book at all it would be on the the fact that he doesn’t present the disadvantages of polygamy, and of his interpretation of the exception clause.
-As yet [Dec 2016] I have not read the other 2 volumes, I may stand corrected.
+I strongly disagree with him on this point.
 It can be purchased from Amazon.

 In volume 2 Madan picks up where he left off in Volume 1, and takes aim at Protestants, Catholics, Ecclesiastical courts and the Church Fathers for getting their marriage laws wrong.
 He critiques both the Council of Trent and the Marriage Act of 1753 [aka Geo11.C.33].
 It is no surprise his views were rejected in his day.
 At the start of volume 2 he sounds almost like a divorce apologist but without the egalitarian nonsense.
 His views regarding the roles of men and women are biblically correct.